 Ask for a volunteer to play a quick game of catch.
-Tell the volunteer that they may use only one hand to catch.
-Gently toss a balled-up piece of paper to the student.
-Then, ask them the following questions:
+Tell the volunteer that he or she may use only one hand to catch.
+Gently toss a balled up piece of paper to the student.
+Then, ask him or her the following questions:

 - Which hand did you use to catch the paper? - Why did you use this hand rather than the other one?
-(If the student replies that they are right- or left-handed, ask what this means.) - If one of your hands is dominant, or stronger, does this mean that your other hand is useless or worthless?
+(If the student replies that he or she is right- or left-handed, ask what this means.) - If one of your hands is dominant, or stronger, does this mean that your other hand is useless or worthless?
 Why or why not?